NookDev/signCalculator/README.md

 	b.
 Sign stands?
 (Default : no):

-		a.
 	Yes -  Quantity:
 	- Same number as number of signs (default),
 	- user input number.

-		b.
 	No > Hide any related info.

 	c.
 State (all states, default Western Australia):
 		a.
 If WA show Local Pickup Checkbox (hidden by default)